 Resilient communities adequately plan for hazards and emergencies so that when situations occur, they can respond quickly and work together to get back on their feet.
+A resilient community knows that planning to ensure the safety of its most vulnerable members means that everyone will be safer when a disaster happens.

+The City of Dixon Annex of the Solano County Multi-jurisdiction Hazard Mitigation Plan assesses risks to people and facilities from natural and human-caused hazards and identifies mitigation actions to reduce or eliminate hazard risks in the city.

-A resilient community knows that planning to ensure the safety of its most vulnerable members means that everyone will be safer when something happens.
-The City of Dixon is a signatory to the Solano County MHMP Update, which provides a blueprint for hazard mitigation planning to better protect people and property throughout the County from the effects of future natural hazard events.
-The City also has an Emergency Operations Plan that covers potential threats, including a major earthquake or liquefaction, fire, flood, dam failure, hazardous materials incidents, drought, terrorist incidents, and war; the plan is managed by the Dixon Fire Department.
-The City's Emergency Operations Plan is based on the State of California's Standardized Emergency Management System (SEMS), and is designed to work with the rest of Solano County.
-If a major disaster occurs, the County will coordinate mutual aid and response.
+The Solano County Multi-jurisdictional Hazard Mitigation Plan contains a jurisdictional annex specific to hazards in Dixon.
+This jurisdictional annex is hereby incorporated into the Natural Environment Element by reference.
+The City of Dixon also has an Emergency Operations Plan, managed and updated by the Dixon Fire Department, that covers potential threats, including a major earthquake or liquefaction, fire, flood, dam failure, hazardous materials incidents, drought, terrorist incidents, and

+The City's Emergency Operations Plan is based on the State of California's Standardized Emergency Management System and is designed to work with the rest of Solano County to quickly and effectively respond to disasters.
+If a major disaster occurs and a disaster declaration is declared, the County will coordinate mutual aid and response.

-The Dixon Fire Department also responds to life hazard situations involving flooding and other public safety risks that flooding may pose.
-Other emergency resources in Dixon include the Dixon Medical Center (which includes an Urgent Care Center), three hospitals within a ten-minute drive, eleven local churches, and the Dixon Senior/Multi-Use Center.
-The Proposed Plan helps to improve Dixon's resilience with policies to ensure the safety of development in potentially hazardous areas and to commit City resources to maintain and update emergency plans and operations.
-With continued good planning, public awareness, and collaboration with neighboring cities, Dixon can ensure its resilience.
+Other emergency resources in Dixon include the Dixon Medical Center (which includes an urgent care center), three hospitals within a ten-minute drive, eleven local churches, and the Dixon Senior/Multi-use Center.
+Community facilities are shown in Figure NE-11.
+The policies and actions below help to improve Dixon's resilience, with policies to ensure the safety of development in potentially hazardous areas and to commit City resources to maintain and update emergency plans and operations.
+With continued emergency preparedness, public education, and collaboration with neighboring cities, Dixon can ensure its resilience.